Australian Parliament to probe press freedom after raids

 The ABC raid a day later was after documents relating to potential war crimes committed by the Australian Special Air Service Regiment in Afghanistan.

-Hastie, the committee chairman, is an SAS veteran whose war service in Afghanistan has also been scrutinized by the ABC.
+Hastie, the committee chairman, is a government lawmaker and an SAS veteran whose war service in Afghanistan has also been scrutinized by the ABC.

 Copyright © 2019 The Washington Times, LLC.